-Rescuers find 60th body off Italy after migrant shipwreck
+Death toll at 62 in Italy migrant tragedy; dozens missing

 “I ask myself how it’s possible that these crossings are organized, pushing women and children to make the trips that end up tragically dangerous,” he said.

-Italy’s government under Premier Giorgia Meloni has focused on trying to block migrant ships from departing, while discouraging humanitarian rescue teams from operating in the Mediterranean.
+Italy’s government under Premier Giorgia Meloni has focused on trying to block migrant boats from departing, while discouraging humanitarian rescue teams from operating in the central Mediterranean where Libyan-based smugglers operate.
 Meloni said Sunday that the government was committed to that policy “above all by insisting on the maximum collaboration with the countries of origin and departure.”

-Italy has complained bitterly for years that fellow European Union countries have balked at taking in migrants, many of whom are aiming to find family or work in northern Europe.
-Italy is a prime destination, especially for smuggling operations launching boats from Libyan shores.
+Italy has complained bitterly for years that fellow EU countries have balked at taking in migrants, many of whom are aiming to find family or work in northern Europe.

-But Italy is also a destination for smugglers leaving from Turkey.
-According to U.N. figures, arrivals from the Turkish route accounted for 15% of the 105,000 migrants who arrived on Italian shores last year, with nearly half of those fleeing from Afghanistan.

 European Commission President Ursula von der Leyen called for a redoubling of efforts to deal with the problem.

-“The resulting loss of life of innocent migrants is a tragedy,” she said.
+“The resulting loss of life of innocent migrants is a tragedy,” she said in a tweet.

 Meloni’s government has concentrated on complicating efforts by humanitarian boats to make multiple rescues in the central Mediterranean by assigning them ports of disembarkation along Italy’s northern coasts.
 That means the vessels need more time to return to the sea after bringing migrants aboard and taking them safely to shore.